 - Vice Rector for Academic Affairs Linda Nøstbakken (for students)

 - Vice Rector Gunnar E. Christensen (for employees)

 Anonymous reports are usually more difficult to handle.
 Nonetheless, we will do our best to look into the reported matter.

 - description of what you suspect, have experienced or observed

 - place, date and time of the incident

 - other witnesses

-The person who is accused has the right to know about the accusations, get an understanding of the substance of the case, and present their side.
-This means that in most cases the accused person will know the identity of the accuser.
+The accused person is entitled to know about the allegations and the substance of the case, and to present their version.
+Thus, in most cases the process will reveal the idenity of the victim and the whistle-blower.

 If the investigation concludes that something illegal, unethical or harmful has happened, NHH takes appropriate actions to prevent and correct the situation.